latoyawenzinger/Moneyball-Model/README.md

 ## **Rough Breakdown of the Tasks:**
 - Ulrich - Simulation software to see how effective the machine learning model is
-- Matteus - Machine Learning of Pitcher data
+- Mateus - Machine Learning of Pitcher data
 - Candy - Machine Learning of Batting data
 - Latoya - Tableau Dashbord